 There are two large tapestry weaving workshops in the UK:

 Status: While the craft has been classified as ‘least concern’, in terms of professional weavers and people making a living from the craft may be considered ‘endangered’.
 For example, the British Tapestry Group has around 250 members, and probably less than 20 of them make a full time living from the craft.

 Minimum number of craftspeople required: The British Tapestry Group feels that there needs to be between 201-500 people actively working in tapestry weaving, whether full time or part time, in order for the craft to be exhibited and seen – not only in craft centres but in mainstream exhibitions, exhibited alongside other arts, painting, sculpture, ceramics etc. This would be the minimum to practise and promote this craft to a high enough standard that it is viewed on a par with other art genres.

-Number of skilled craftspeople: There are art college trained people who are skilled and also amateur weavers who are also skilled who can practise without supervision.
-The British Tapestry Guild believes that the number of skilled craftspeople in the UK sits around 50-70 but they are not all making a living from craft.
+Number of skilled craftspeople: There are skilled art college trained people and amateur weavers who can practise without supervision.
+The British Tapestry Group believes that the number of skilled craftspeople in the UK sits around 50 – 70 but they are not all making a living from craft.